maniak-dobrii/maniak-dobrii.github.io/_posts/2015-9-22-understanding-ios-internationalization.md

 ----------

 Now it is more clear how those groups of settings are used by internationalizations APIs.
-I've been asked a lot about how to use internationalization APIs, so I desided to include some good practices I follow here as well.
+I've been asked a lot about how to use internationalization APIs, so I decided to include some good practices I follow here as well.

 ###Base internationalization
 It's a fancy name for separating your storyboards/nibs UI from text, so, instead of supporting million copies of storyboard/nib you just manage million versions of .strings files and single storyboard/nib.
-I still don't find it much usefull as I don't store much user facing strings in storyboards/nibs, but it really worth it.
+I still don't find it much useful as I don't store much user facing strings in storyboards/nibs, but it really worth it.
 Localization native development region or `CFBundleDevelopmentRegion`  tells which localization is your Base locale.

 ###Localized strings keys
 Apple guys like to say that the keys of your `NSLocalizedString`s are in development language, the language used to create resources.
 They advertise it as a possibility to keep your 'fancy' strings around at the same time providing internationalization support.